eianlei/pydplan/doc/user_manual_v2.md

 ## TABLE
 This panel shows numerical data of the dive profile in a table.
+Each point in the dive profile is on a single row, whereas columns show data of that point.
+If you hover the cursor over a column heading, then you will see a longer explanation of the column data.

+The columns are
+- 'time', 'runtime in min:sec'
+- 'depth', 'current dive depth in meters'
+- 'phase','current dive phase'
+- 'T', 'currently used scuba tank ID'
+- 'o2/he', 'Oxygen/Helium % in current tank'
+- 'he', 'Helium % in current tank'
+- 'bar', 'Tank pressure in bar'
+- 'ppO2', 'Oxygen partial pressure in bar'
+- 'GF', 'Gradient Factor used'
+- 'C:3m', 'GF Ceiling depth at 3m increment'
+- 'CEIL', 'GF Ceiling depth in meters, no rounding'
+- 'margin', 'Ceiling margin, meters from current depth'
+- 'lead', 'leading/ceiling tissue compartment number'

+Following columns show the ceiling in meters for each tissue compartment number ffrom 1 to 16.

 ## PG
 This panel shows a Tissue Compartment pressure graph, where X-axis presents the Tissue Compartment pressure vs. Ambient Pressure (Depth) on Y-axis.